Kerence/MarqueeImageViewPager/README.md

 ![](https://github.com/Kerence/MarqueeImageViewPager/blob/master/raw/images-folder/1.jpg)
 <br>
 #Get started quickly:<br>
-#how to get this library?
+#how to get this library? <br>
-there are two ways you can get the library
+there are two ways you can get the library <br>
-1.download it directly from github
+1.download it directly from github <br>
 2.Fortunately,if you are using android studio for developing android apps,this project has been released on bintray add the following code to you top-level build.gradle   <br>
 ```Gradle
 allprojects {